 Mr Xiong Qiugu has served in his current position since September 2012.
 Mr Xiong started working in October 1980.
 He once worked as Vice President of ICBC Jing'an Sub-branch, then as Deputy Director of General Office of ICBC Jiangxi Branch.
 He was then promoted to Vice President and President of ICBC Jingdezhen Branch.
 He later became Deputy General Manager and member of the CPC Committee of the Company's Nanchang Branch.
-At the Company's headquarters, Mr Xiong subsequently held posts of Deputy General Manager of the Finance & Accounting Department (and later concurrently as Chief Financial Officer).
+At the Company's headquarters, Mr Xiong subsequently held posts of Deputy General Manager of Debt Management, General Manager of the Asset Management Department I, General Manager of the Finance & Accounting Department (and later concurrently as Chief Financial Officer).
 He was later promoted to President's Assistant.
 Mr Xiong is a CPC member and also a senior economist.